The Morning After Pill in Malta

 The morning after pill does not protect against sexually transmitted infections (STIs).
 If you believe you may be at risk of an STI, see your GP or attend your local health centre.

-The morning after pill is available in Malta without the need of a doctor's prescription, but barriers to accessing it still exist.
+The morning after pill is available in Malta without the need of a doctor's prescription.

 Important facts about the morning after pill